maya-ab/MovieAndShowTracker/README.md

 meaning to watch.

-My friends and I watch a lot of  movies and TV shows and we always ask or say to each other things like:
+My friends and I watch a lot of  movies and TV shows and we always say to things like:
-- "You have to watch this movie/show!""
+- "You have to watch this movie!""
-- "Have you seen this movie/show?"
+- "Have you seen this show?"
-- "What did you think of this movie/show?"
+- "What did you think of this movie?"

-From this I noticed that it can get **difficult** keeping track of all the movie/show recommendations, or what you thought of an old show/movie, or if you had even seen it.
-This application is a solution for these problems, which even I deal with, and that is why it is of interest to me.
+From this I noticed that it can get difficult keeping track of all the movie/show recommendations you get, or what you thought of an old show/movie you watched , etc...
+This application is a solution for these problems.

 ## User Stories